 British Airways offers 12 non-stop flights a week from Gatwick to Barbados.
-Virgin Atlantic also offers weekly flights from Gatwick and Manchester, with a new direct service from Heathrow to Barbados launching in December 2017.
+Virgin Atlantic also offers weekly flights from Gatwick and Manchester, with a new direct service from Heathrow to Barbados.

 In the winter months Thomson also offers charter flights to Barbados from Gatwick, Manchester and Birmingham, and Thomas Cook from Gatwick and Manchester.
 The airlines fly into Barbados’ Grantley Adams International Airport.
 From there, transfers to the south coast take around 15-30 minutes, and to the west coast around 40-60 minutes.
 You can take a taxi from right outside the airport to your south coast accommodation for around £15 or to the west coast resorts for around £30.

 - Flight time: 8 hours 30 mins from London

 - Visa requirements: No visa is required if you’re visiting from the UK